The Need to Modernize Data Privacy Laws for the Cloud Computing Age

 In January 2017, the Court of Appeals denied the government’s request for an en banc rehearing, leaving the decision in place—and allowing the government to petition the U.S. Supreme Court.
 The U.S. Department of Justice has not yet determined if it will seek to have the case heard by the Supreme Court.

 In 2016, a bipartisan group of U.S. Senators introduced legislation—the International Communications Privacy Act (ICPA)—to modernize digital privacy laws that reflect today’s cross-border internet.
 This proposal represented a positive step forward.
-An updated version of the bill is expected to be re-introduced soon.

 Voices for Innovation will support efforts to enact a modern comprehensive legislative framework that will serve as a durable, lasting solution that will protect privacy while also providing law enforcement with the tools they need to pursue investigations worldwide.